SimonXIX/thoth_wikidata_api/README.md

 ## Usage

-The main program runs from main.py with Thoth API options defined in thoth.py (i.e. limiting the API return to one publication rather than lots of publications).
+The main program runs from main.py with Thoth API options defined in thoth.py (e.g. limiting the API return to one publication rather than lots of publications).
 Run:

 `docker exec -it python python main.py`